-Name, Residence and Position with the Company

-Director Since(1)

-Principal Occupation for the Past Five Years

-Gabriel de Alba(2),(3) Florida, United States Chairman, Director

-November 2, 2016 Gabriel de Alba is a Managing Director and Partner of The Catalyst Capital Group Inc. Mr. de Alba's responsibilities at Catalyst have included acting as a director or senior officer of various Catalyst portfolio companies, including World Color Press Inc., Cable Satisfaction International Inc. and Geneba Properties.
-Mr. de Alba is currently the Chairman of the boards of directors of Therapure Biopharma Inc. and Gateway Casinos & Entertainment and Co-Chairman of the board of directors of Cirque du Soleil.
-In addition.
-Mr. de Alba is also a Director and Co-Chairman of the board of directors of CGX.
+Name, Residence and Position with the Company Director Since (1) Principal Occupation for the Past Five Years Gabriel de Alba (2),(3) Florida, United States Chairman, Director November 2, 2016 Gabriel de Alba is a Managing Director and Partner of The Catalyst Capital Group Inc. Mr. de Alba's responsibilities at Catalyst have included acting as a director or senior officer of various Catalyst portfolio companies.
+Mr. de Alba is the Founder and Managing Partner of GDA Luma Capital Management.
+Mr. de Alba is currently the Chairman of the Board of Directors of Evolve Biopharma Inc., Gateway Casinos & Entertainment, a director and Co-Chairman of CGX, and Co-Chairman of the Cirque du Soleil.
 Prior to joining Catalyst at its inception in 2002, Mr. de Alba worked at AT&T Latin America.
 Mr. de Alba was a founding member of the Bank of America International Merchant Banking Group and, prior to that, worked in Bankers Trust's New York Merchant Banking Group.
 Mr. de Alba is fluent in five languages and holds a double B.S. in Finance and Economics from the NYU Stern School of Business, an M.B.A. from Columbia University and has completed graduate courses in Mathematics, Information Technology and Computer Sciences at Harvard University.

-Luis F. Alarcón Mantilla(4),(5) Bogotá, Colombia Director

-November 2, 2016 Luis F. Alarcón Mantilla is a corporate director and former senior executive with a long record in the Colombian business environment.
+Luis F. Alarcón Mantilla (4),(5) Bogotá, Colombia Director November 2, 2016 Luis F. Alarcón Mantilla is a corporate director and former senior executive with a long record in the Colombian business environment.
 He currently serves as chairman of the board of directors of Almacenes Exito, the largest retailer in Colombia, a position he has held since 2015, and is a member of the boards of directors of Edemco SAS, an electric power infrastructure construction company, Transer S.A., a land transportation company, and Fundacion Plan, a non-profit Colombian civil society organization.
 He previously served as Chairman of the board of directors and member of the Audit Committee of Grupo Sura, the largest Colombian financial conglomerate (2015 to 2020).
 From 2007 through 2015, Mr. Alarcón served as Chief Executive Officer of Interconexión Eléctrica S.A.
 E.S.P., a Colombian energy transmission, telecommunications and toll roads company.

-W. Ellis Armstrong(4),(5) London, United Kingdom Director
+W. Ellis Armstrong (4),(5) London, United Kingdom Director November 2, 2016